changshuotang/blog/content/blog/001-paxos/index.md

 ### Leader Failure

-In the case of leader failure, Multi-Paxos gracefully degrades into the Basic Paxos protocol.
-We can allow the Proposer that first completes the next PREPARE phase to assume leadership.
-We do not have to worry about multiple nodes that believe that they are leaders, as that is supported by Paxos.
+In the case of leader failure, Multi-Paxos gracefully degrades into Basic Paxos.
+Leader reelection can be executed in a variety of ways: an easy solution would be for the Proposer of the next accepted value to assume the role of leader.

 ## In Summary

 Paxos allows a network of nodes to reach consensus on a single value, while guaranteeing that the value is valid and consistent.
 Multi-paxos allows consensus to be reached on a sequence of values, while attempting to minimize the number of RPCs needed to do so.
-When tackling consensus in a system that requires strong consistency and high availability (e.g. do not block if a node is down), Paxos is a worthy consideration.
+Paxos is an elegant solution to the difficult problem of providing strong consistency and high availability within a distributed system.